-As you can tell from my picture I have been around a while.
 One of my most enjoyable tenures was as a research officer with the Canadian Forces Institute of Aviation Medicine and then the Defense and Civil Institute of Environmental Medicine.
 I never did lose my interest in solving problems with as simple a solution as practical.

 My work as a Human Factors Engineer was primarily concerned with Aviation Safety but I did get involved in programs as diverse as developing combat glasses for the army.
 My experience in researching white out conditions in the high Artic was less successful.

 My increasing age and spending upwards of 12 hours a day on the computer has certainly brought new meaning to the word “eye fatigue”.
 I did get two different sets of prescription glasses custom fit one for the office and another for laid back surfing at home at a longer distance from the monitor.
 I got along without special lenses for years but sure would not go back now!